aquasecurity/starboard/docs/integrations/config-checkers/polaris.md

 # Polaris

-[Polaris] is the default configuration check used by Starboard.
+[Polaris] is the default configuration checker used by Starboard.
 It runs a variety of checks to ensure that Kubernetes Pods and controllers are configured using best practices.

 The [default][config-default] Polaris [configuration] can be customized to do things like: